 The customer must be notified of any condition that adversely impacts the laboratory’s ability to maintain the scope of accreditation.

+Performance of services listed on this order is contingent on the laboratory’s accreditation having been achieved through an onsite accreditation assessment by the accrediting body within the past 48 months.

 Subcontracting of these accredited services is prohibited.